-The Aperture – What is it and what does it do?
+The Aperture: What is it and what does it do?

-It’s all about light entering the aperture!
-Think of it like your eye and how it works.
+It's all about light entering the aperture!
+Kind of like your eye and how it works.
 The apertures in your lenses work in much the same way as the pupil in your eye.
 Too much light and the pupil will close to block it, not enough light and the pupil will widen to allow more light in!

 One of the most important things to learn about apertures is Depth of Field or DOF plus the more technical "hyper-focal distance".